Blue diagonal lines

 Alt tag

 The Hans and Berthold Finkelstein Foundation supports projects that fall into at least one of the three areas of remembrance, research and resilience.
+We are currently reviewing our funding principles.
+Until the new principles are published, the ones listed here will remain in effect.

 What we support: